web-platform-tests/rfcs/rfcs/testdriver_bidi.md

 ##### Introduce `AsyncCallbackHandler`

 Add a `AsyncCallbackHandler`, which is an extension of `CallbackHandler` with support for async actions.
 It requires an event loop, in which it will schedule the tasks.
+Async action processing has the following differences from `CallbackHandler`:
-Async action processing is done in the same way as CallbackHandler is done, but in the dedicated task.
+* Async action is processed in a dedicated task.
 This would not allow raising unexpected exceptions in wptrunner.
 Testdriver will still be notified about those unexpected exceptions.
 [Example](https://github.com/web-platform-tests/wpt/pull/44649/files#diff-3de439d55203876d452599a1a14968409df69e5869b16918ceec378a6b3345a4R813) implementation.
+* Async action does not need an  `ActionContext`, as BiDi commands can be sent to any browsing context, not only the currently active one.

 ##### Extend `WebDriverProtocol`